bradsimpson213/python-rock-paper-scissors/README.md

 # BONUS Project: Rock, Paper, Scissors! 🪨 📃 ✂️

- Implement playing Rock, Paper, Scissors against the computer!
-Here are the
+ Program Rock, Paper, Scissors against the computer using OOP principles (and classes)!
+Here are the specifications:
- specifications:

 - 1. Define a function named "play_rock_paper_scissors" that takes in one arguement, which should be an integar value for the number of rounds to